Azkrath/Azkrath/README.md

 </p>

 ### ✨&nbsp; About Me
 I’m an IT professional with nearly 20 years of experience across IT roles, including Software Engineering, Cybersecurity and Penetration Testing.
 My background spans roles from IT Technician and Technical Support to Software Engineer, Tech Lead and Cybersecurity Specialist.
-With a strong foundation in security and development, I’m now exploring a career shift toward Game Development, driven by a passion for creating engaging, interactive experiences.
+With a strong foundation in security and development, I’m now exploring a career shift towards Game Development, driven by a passion for creating engaging, interactive experiences.

+#### 🥇 Game Development related achievements
+- Coming Soon...

 #### 🏆 Cyber Security related achievements
 - CTF Organization at FCCN: As part of my team, I co-organized two Capture the Flag competitions — (<a href="https://ctftime.org/event/1420">Defending the SOC</a> and <a href="https://ctftime.org/event/1473">Jornadas 2021</a>) — each attracting over 800 participants.
 I contributed to exercise development across several categories including Web, Pwn, OSINT, Forensics, Crypto, Network, Misc, and Mission, and was responsible for implementing and supporting the competition’s infrastructure.